Skip to content

 Twinport

-A VS Code extension that provisions and weekly-refreshes your ~/.copilot/ folder (agents, skills, instructions, MCP servers) from a GitHub repo of your choice.
+Twinport keeps your Copilot configuration consistent across machines by provisioning and weekly-refreshing your ~/.copilot/ folder (agents, skills, instructions, MCP servers) from a GitHub repo of your choice.
+It is the Copilot configuration-sync tool and one of this publisher's independent developer tools.

 If you keep your Copilot CLI customizations in a Git repository - agents, skills, path-specific instructions, MCP server definitions - this extension takes care of pulling that repo into ~/.copilot/ automatically and on demand, without ever touching your personal databases, OAuth tokens, or local settings.